 Electing S-Corp Taxation

 Electing S-corp taxation couldn’t be any easier.
-All you have to do is fill out a single form (Form 2553), and your corporation will continue to be taxed as an S-corp for as long as you continue to meet the various shareholder requirements for S-Corp taxation.
+All you have to do is fill out a single form (Form 2553), and your corporation will be taxed as an S-corp for as long as you continue to meet the various shareholder requirements for S-Corp taxation.

 Also, LLCs are allowed to elect S-corp taxation by filling out a Form 2553.